HomeLatest NewsCyber SecurityIndia has no plans to ‘tinker’ with upcoming cybersecurity rules

 Register Now →

-Chandrasekhar, however, said India was being generous, as some countries mandate immediate reporting.
+Chandrasekhar, however, said was being generous, as some countries mandate immediate reporting.
 “If you don’t want to go by these rules, and if you want to pull out, then frankly, you have to pull out,” Chandrasekhar said.

 Get the day's headlines from Tech Observer straight in your inbox